 Kelsale Village Hall

-Kelsale Village Hall is a beautiful Arts & Crafts style grade II listed building in the heart of Kelsale village.
+Kelsale Village Hall is a beautiful Arts & Crafts style grade II listed building in the heart of Kelsale village, with immediate access to the public car park opposite.
 Originally donated to the village in 1891 by the rector George Davis, the hall is a focal point for the community of Kelsale-cum-Carlton.
 It is a charitable organisation run by a management committee of volunteer trustees,

 Kelsale-cum-Carlton Village Hall aims to provide a quality characterful venue with quality facilities, enabling quality events for everyone in the local community.
 This cannot be achieved without the generous support of everyone who in some way contributes to its maintenance.